ericroys-school/FSF-Module01-Challenge/README.md

 ## Usage

-This web project is currently deployed [Here](https://ericroys-school.github.io/FSF-Module01-Challenge/)
+This web project is currently deployed [on Github Pages](https://ericroys-school.github.io/horiseon_web/)

 The outcome of the project is to deliver a webpage that looks like the mock-up (see below) and incorporates the learned concepts for accessibility.